 Affordability: These plans come at a low cost because of the small coverage amounts.
-Traditional whole life policies range from $50,000 into the millions, while final expense coverage maxes out around $40,000.
+Traditional whole life policies range from $50,000 to the millions, while final expense coverage maxes out around $40,000.
 The less coverage you have, the less the premiums will be.

 No Waiting Period Options: Immediate burial insurance for stroke victims is possible if it has been over 12 months since the incident.
-Final expense insurance after a stroke that happened within the last year will encounter a waiting period before full coverage begins.
+Final expense insurance after a stroke within the last year will encounter a waiting period before full coverage begins.

 c.
 As an applicant with a pre-existing condition working with an independent agency will provide you with the most options.
 This will allow you to get the best coverage at a budget-friendly rate.